Given by Professor Roger Blandford FRS, Luke Blossom Professor in the School of Humanities and Sciences, Stanford University.

-The lecture will be followed by a Q&A session.
+The lecture was followed by a Q&A session.

 The past sixty years have seen the transformation of cosmology from a weakly constrained metaphysics to a scientific description based on careful observation and accurate measurement.
 We now know that the universe expanded from a hot beginning to its present state, dominated by an unidentified 'dark matter' and an enigmatic 'cosmological constant'.
 In a similar fashion to what has happened with particle physics, this 'standard model' provides a basis for relating the narrative history of galaxies, stars and planets.
 It also also establishes a starting point for discussion of more fundamental issues, where differences in philosophy find some parallels in the contrasting views of William of Ockham and his contemporaries.